paulscherrerinstitute/hdf5_vds_performance_tests/README.md

 The [Jupyter notebook](results/analysis.ipynb) containing the analysis of the test results is also available in the **results/** folder.

-__Due to limited rendering only on github.ocm , the correctly rendered version of the notebook is accessible at [here](http://nbviewer.jupyter.org/github/paulscherrerinstitute/hdf5_vds_performance_tests/blob/63da4d8995d63208dfef3f85fdbdd5280262ca65/results/analysis.ipynb)__
+__Due to limited rendering only on github.com , the correctly rendered version of the notebook is accessible at [here](http://nbviewer.jupyter.org/github/paulscherrerinstitute/hdf5_vds_performance_tests/blob/63da4d8995d63208dfef3f85fdbdd5280262ca65/results/analysis.ipynb)__